richiverse/sql2uri-lambda/README.md

 # sql2uri-lambda
-Register reports with lambda and write results to Gdrive
+Register reports with AWS Dynamodb and write results to Gdrive